 The Health Hazards of Poor Indoor Air Quality

-Loggers, construction workers, and Alaskan crab fisherman are not the only people at risk on the job.
+Loggers, construction workers, and Alaskan crab fishermen are not the only people at risk on the job.
 While catastrophic injuries such as traumatic brain injuries from heavy machinery and spinal cord damage from high falls might grab headlines, hundreds of thousands of workers suffer in silence through less dramatic yet completely debilitating health conditions.
 In fact, countless people are affected by chronic breathing problems caused by poor indoor air quality.
-Severe coughing, sneezing, headaches, and even asthma can strike office, factory, shipping, manufacturing, and all types of workers that are employed by companies that fail to uphold their duty of care when in it comes to the quality of air their employees breathe.
-Poor indoor air quality not only affects quality of life and health, it also destroys worker productivity, which can affect evaluations, pay, raises, and the employees’ future with the company.
-To suffer economically as well as physiologically is unfair, especially when it is no fault at all on the part of the employee.
-If you find yourself inflicted by the symptoms of poor indoor air quality and your repeated attempts to have your employer address and fix the problem lead to no solution, it may be time to contact a Charlotte, North Carolina workers’ compensation attorney.
+Severe coughing, sneezing, headaches, and even asthma can strike office, factory, shipping, manufacturing, and all types of workers that are employed by companies that fail to uphold their duty of care when it comes to the quality of air their employees breathe.
+Poor indoor air quality not only affects quality of life and health, but it also destroys worker productivity, which can affect evaluations, pay, raises, and the employees’ future with the company.
+To suffer economically as well as physiologically is unfair, especially when it is not the employee’s fault.
+If you find yourself afflicted by the symptoms of poor indoor air quality and your repeated attempts to have your employer address and fix the problem lead to no solution, it may be time to contact a Charlotte, North Carolina, workers’ compensation attorney.

 The Causes of Poor Indoor Air Quality